Useful reviews reflect genuine experiences had by real people. That's why we have rules about who's eligible to leave a review on Trustpilot.

 - Only about your own experience - not someone else's, and

-- About a buying or service experience you’ve had within the last 12 months.
+- About an experience you’ve had within the past 12 months.

 When can't you write a review?

 You can't write a review if you have a special relationship to the company you're reviewing.
 Specifically, your review shouldn't be about a business that: